ajsmit/R_courses/content/quantecol/chapters/08-PCA.md

     icon_pack: fas
     name: PCA Slides
     url: /pdf/BCB743/BCB743_08_PCA.pdf
-  - icon: file-csv
+  - icon: file-export
     icon_pack: fa
-    name: DoubsEnv.csv
-    url: /BCB743/Num_Ecol_R_book_ed1/DoubsEnv.csv
-  - icon: file-csv
-    icon_pack: fa
-    name: DoubsSpe.csv
+    name: Doubs.RData
-    url: /BCB743/Num_Ecol_R_book_ed1/DoubsSpe.csv
+    url: /BCB743/NEwR-2ed_code_data/NEwR2-Data/Doubs.RData
   - icon:
     icon_pack:
     name: cleanplot.pca.R
-    url: /R/BCB743/Num_Ecol_R_book_ed1/cleanplot.pca.R
+    url: /BCB743/NEwR-2ed_code_data/NEwR2-Functions/cleanplot.pca.R
 subtitle: ""
 title: "8a.
 Principal Component Analysis (PCA)"
-weight: 9
+weight: 10
 ---

 <!--- # Topic 8: Principal Component Analysis (PCA) --->

 PCA is one of many ordination techniques.
-Depening on the application of technical/scientific discipline it is applied in, you might see it mentioned under 'dimensionality reduction' techniques; other times it is named as a form of 'unsupervised learning.'
-Regardless of what it is called, ordination refers to multivariate techniques that reduces a multivariate (multi-dimensional) dataset in such a way that when it is projected onto a lower dimensional space, typically 2D or 3D space, any intrinsic structure in the data forms visually-discernable patterns (Pielou, 1984).
-Ordination summarises community data (e.g. samples of species presence-absence or abundance across muliple sites) by producing a low-dimensional ordination space where similar samples (typically species) plot close together, and dissimilar samples far apart.
+Depending on the application of technical/scientific discipline it is applied in, you might see it mentioned under 'dimensionality reduction' techniques; other times it is named as a form of 'unsupervised learning.'
+Regardless of what it is called, ordination refers to multivariate techniques that reduces a multivariate (multi-dimensional) dataset in such a way that when it is projected onto a lower dimensional space, typically 2D or 3D space, any intrinsic structure in the data forms visually-discernible patterns (Pielou, 1984).
+Ordination summarises community data (e.g. samples of species presence-absence or abundance across multiple sites) by producing a low-dimensional ordination space where similar samples (typically species) plot close together, and dissimilar samples far apart.
 Dimensions of this low dimensional space represent important and interpretable environmental gradients.

 In ecology, ordination techniques are used to describe relationships between community structure patterns and underlying environmental gradients.
 So, we can ask questions such as, "Which environmental variables cause a community to vary across a landscape?"
 Ordinations allow us to determine the relative importance of different gradients, and graphical presentations of the results can lead to intuitive interpretations of species-environment relationships.